jmcnamara/mdbook_rust_xlsxwriter/src/examples/doc_properties.md

-# Setting document properties Set the metadata properties for a workbook
+# Document Properties: Setting document metadata properties for a workbook

-An example of setting workbook document properties for a file created using the `rust_xlsxwriter`library.
+An example of setting workbook document properties for a file created using the `rust_xlsxwriter` library.

 **Image of the output file:**

 ![Image of output from app_doc_properties.rs](../../images/app_doc_properties.png)